 Sebastian Stan reprises his role in Captain America: Civil War.
 The movie sees Bucky going on the run after he is framed for a deadly terrorist attack, with both Iron Man and Black Panther pursuing him.
 He informs Steve that in addition to himself, Hydra created five other Winter Soldiers, each more powerful than him.
 Helmut Zemo discovers the location where the others are being held in cryogenic stasis, and Bucky informs Steve that they have to stop him before he can use the other Winter Soldiers to cause untold damage across the globe.

 During the climax of the movie, it is revealed that Zemo has already killed the other Winter Soldiers, and actually wants to expose the fact that Bucky is responsible for the murders of Howard and Maria Stark.
-Iron Man goes berserk after this, and injures Bucky before being stopped by Steve.
+Iron Man goes berserk after this, and tries to kill Bucky to avenge his parents.
+Iron Man destroys Bucky's cybernetic arm in the ensuing battle, and nearly kills him before being stopped by Steve.
 At the close of the movie, Bucky willingly undergoes cryogenic freezing in Wakanda, reasoning that he's too dangerous to be allowed out in the world until the Hydra programming can be removed from his brain.

 - Diamond Select released a figure of Bucky as Captain America for the Marvel Select line.